How to Share the Gospel: Simple Presentation Tools

 Law Four: We must place our faith in Jesus Christ as Savior in order to receive the gift of salvation and know God’s wonderful plan for our lives.

-After graduating college, I began to use Billy Graham’s gospel outline found in Steps to Peace with God:
+After graduating college, I began to use Billy Graham’s outline found in the gospel tract Steps to Peace with God:

 Step TWO: We choose to disobey God and go our own willful way.
 This results in separation from God.